 - 1. Successful completion of a minimum of 124 semester hours with a minimum GPA of 2.75. - 2.
-Passage of EDUC 402/403 Internship II. - 3.
-Successful completion of a competency review by the program area committee in which the following documents are reviewed: Internship Midterm and Final Evaluations, Scored Rubrics for the Internship Work Sample, and if appropriate, a review of Teacher Education Professional Dispositions and Skills Form(s). - 4.
-Signed recommendation by the following members of the program area committee: program area designee, department chair in the major, and the university internship supervisor.
+Passage of EDUC 402/403 Internship II. - Successful completion of a competency review by the program area committee in which the following documents are reviewed: Internship II Midterm and Final Evaluations, Scored Rubrics for the Internship Work Sample, or edTPA assessment, and if appropriate, a review of Teacher Education Professional Dispositions and Skills Form(s). - 4.
+Receive a favorable review from: - The Competency Review Committee comprised of the program coordinator and two additional faculty; - Department Chair in the candidate's major ; and - The Director of Clinical Office of Field and Clinical Experiences.